open-compensation-token-license/license-token-website/wikisrc/funding-for-blockchain-infrastructure.md

 ### Environmental, Social, and Governance (ESG) Investments

 Blockchain’s potential to contribute to sustainability through transparent supply chains and reduced resource consumption has sparked interest among investors focused on ESG criteria.
 Projects that align with ESG goals are likely to benefit from increased funding.
+Explore more in [sustainable blockchain practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 ### Innovation in Consensus Mechanisms